Be a Guardian of the Future: Get a free measles immunisation

 The first symptoms of measles include a fever, cough, runny nose, and sore and watery pink eyes.
 This is followed by a blotchy rash.

 The illness spreads very quickly amongst people who aren’t immune.

 “Measles is more than eight times more infectious than COVID-19.
 It can make you very sick and affect your health for the rest of your life,” says Canterbury Medical Officer of Health Dr Ramon Pink.

-More than 2,000 Kiwis got sick from measles in 2019 and more than 700 needed hospital treatment, while more than 80 people in Samoa – mostly children – died from the disease.
+More than 2,000 Kiwis got sick from measles in 2019 and more than 700 needed hospital treatment.

-About ninety-five percent of people will be protected by just one dose of MMR, while two doses ensures more than 99 percent of people are protected.
+About ninety-five percent of people will be protected by just one dose of MMR.
+Two doses ensures more than 99 percent of people are protected.
 The vaccine also protects against mumps and rubella.
 It is safe to have an MMR even if you are unsure if you have been fully immunised.

-“We’re urging everyone aged 15 to 30 years old to get at least one MMR vaccination to help prevent future outbreaks of measles,” says Ramon.
-“Ask your doctor, parents or caregiver if you had two doses of MMR as a kid, and if you didn’t or aren’t sure, it’s a good idea to get one MMR dose now.”
+“We’re urging everyone aged 15 to 30 years old to get at least one MMR vaccination to help prevent future outbreaks of measles,” says Dr Pink.
+“Ask your doctor, parents or caregiver if you had two doses of MMR as a kid.
+If you didn’t or aren’t sure, it’s a good idea to get one MMR dose now.”

 Get your for your free measles catch up jab at your local General Practice team in Canterbury and the West Coast.
 You can also get an MMR catch up from some pharmacies if you are over 16.

 MMR is also part of the childhood immunisation schedule.
 Anyone born after 1969 is still eligible for two free MMR doses.Published on Wednesday, June 1st, 2022, under News